SRAZKVT/KuteForth/README.md

 There is currently a static buffer into the compiled programs, of 64kB, of which you can access the begining with `mem_start`. mem_start pushes at the top of the stack a pointer to the begining of that buffer.
 You can write at a pointer using `<ptr> <value> pwrite`, as well as reading from a pointer with `<ptr> pread`.
 Note : Keywords `pread32`, `pread16`, `pread8`, `pwrite32`, `pwrite16` and  `pwrite8` are 32, 16 and 8 bits versions of the `pread` and `pwrite` operations

-It is also possible to create global memory statically, outside of the static buffer, by using `memory <size in bytes>`.
+It is also possible to create global memory statically, outside of the static buffer, by using `<size in bytes> memory`.
 For example, `memory 8` will create a 64 bits long memory segment.

 ## Arguments:
 Command line arguments are accessible through the keywords `argc` and `argv`. `argc` will push on the stack the amount of arguments given, while argv will consume one integer serving as index of the argument, and push on the stack a pointer to the begining of that argument (for example, `1 argv` will push pointer to the executable invoked)